muccijacopo/LendLand/README.md

 # LendLand

-LendLand is a P2P Lending Decentralzied Web Application built on top of Ethereum Blockchain.
+LendLand is a P2P Lending Decentralized Web Application built on top of Ethereum Blockchain.

 ### Development
 #### Blockchain